MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 # Getting Started with the Microsoft Quantum Development Kit #

 A great way to get started with the Quantum Development Kit is via some of the Jupyter notebooks available in our [GitHub Quantum repository](https://github.com/Microsoft/Quantum.git).
-These notebooks can be launched directly in a web browser via [binder](https://mybinder.org/).
 In particular:

-* **[Q# Notebooks](https://mybinder.org/v2/gh/Microsoft/Quantum.git/master?filepath=Samples%2Fsrc%2FIntroToIQSharp%2FNotebook.ipynb)**: explains how to compile and simulate Q# operations inside a Jupyter notebook.
+* **[Q# Notebooks](https://github.com/Microsoft/Quantum/tree/master/Samples/src/IntroToIQSharp/Notebook.ipynb)**: explains how to compile and simulate Q# operations inside a Jupyter notebook.
-* **[Teleport](https://mybinder.org/v2/gh/Microsoft/Quantum.git/master?filepath=Samples%2Fsrc%2FTeleportation%2FNotebook.ipynb)**: shows how to implement the teleport algorithm using Q#.
+* **[Teleport](https://github.com/Microsoft/Quantum/tree/master/Samples/src/Teleportation/Notebook.ipynb)**: shows how to implement the teleport algorithm using Q#.

-Be mindful that all changes you do to notebooks launched this way cannot be saved.
-In order to create new notebooks or write new quantum applications you will need to install IQ# to your local machine.
+To run these interactively, install IQ# on your machine (see below) and take a look at our [Jupyter notebooks getting started guide](xref:microsoft.quantum.install.jupyter).

 ## Installing IQ# ##